-How bulk materials are handled during production depends on their characteristics and end use.
-For example, pneumatic covneying systems are the most efficient for transporting bulk materials.
+How bulk materials are handled during production depends on their characteristics and end-use.
+For example, pneumatic conveying systems are the most efficient for transporting bulk materials.
 Regarding food-grade products, bulk materials require sanitary equipment and procedures while being conveyed.

 Material characteristics directly impact how a product flows through a manufacturer’s processing system, helping to determine system design.
 By establishing the characteristics of bulk materials and their end use, makers of industrial processing machinery can, in turn, recommend the best equipment for specific applications.
 These characteristics may also affect regulatory compliance; for example, manufacturers that utilize material that produces combustible dust must follow specific OSHA guidelines.
 This means designing equipment to prevent leaks and minimize dust escaping into areas that can endanger workers.